HTTP Stream API

 }'

-• transform - contains the Hydrolix Write Transforms telling the system how to interpret and manage the incoming data.
+• transform - contains the Hydrolix transform telling the system how to interpret and manage the incoming data.

 • data - the data that is to be inserted into the table.

-For example in the below we have defined the transform, with the data to be sent as JSON, but the values are provided as arrays.
+For example, below we have defined the transform, with the data to be sent as JSON, and the values are provided as arrays.

 $ curl -s \